Lakshminarayananc/agile-web-development-report/report.md

 The course was organized for the first time this year.
 The purpose of this report is to document the experiences from the course and to help decide what to do with the course next year.
 Since the course was novel in many ways, teachers of other courses may find this report useful as well.

-In the rest of this report, we describe (a) the educational goals of the course, (b) how the course was structured to achieve those goals, (c) lecturer's experiences from the course, (d) the feedback from students and customers, and finally (e) conclusions and the changes we propose for the next year's course.
+In the rest of this report, we describe (a) the educational goals of the course, (b) how the course was structured to achieve those goals, (c) lecturer's observations, (d) the feedback from students and customers, and finally (e) conclusions and changes we propose for the next year's course.

 Educational Goals